Munich Philharmonic drops star conductor Valery Gergiev over Putin ties | DW | 01.03.2022

 His close ties to Putin have been an ongoing source of controversy throughout the past decade.

-Among others, he declared his loyalty to the Russian president on the annexation of Crimea, and took part in concerts in bombarded Palmyra alongside the Syrian army.
-Gay rights activists had pressured him to denounce the Russian leader's homophobic laws in 2013; his reaction was deemed unsatistfactory.
+He declared his loyalty to the Russian president regarding the annexation of Crimea, and took part in concerts in bombarded Palmyra alongside the Syrian army.
+Gay rights activists had pressured him to denounce the Russian leader's homophobic laws in 2013; his reaction was deemed unsatisfactory.

 Gergiev together with Vladimir Putin at the St. Petersburg festival the Stars of the White Nights in 2018